ChrisSun06/Context-Aware-Consistency/README.md

 ## Pre-trained Models For CAC

-For your convenience, you can download some of the pre-trained models of CAC from [Here](https://mycuhk-my.sharepoint.com/:f:/g/personal/1155154502_link_cuhk_edu_hk/EpHdT2JFT11FpsUc4jHE3CoB2wUZ5tQo_W0QzzqHdNtF-A?e=yx2Xha).
+For your convenience, you can download some of the pre-trained models of DCC from [Here](https://mycuhk-my.sharepoint.com/:f:/g/personal/1155154502_link_cuhk_edu_hk/EpHdT2JFT11FpsUc4jHE3CoB2wUZ5tQo_W0QzzqHdNtF-A?e=yx2Xha).

 # Related Repositories